Key considerations for special needs financial planning

 - A will is a legally binding statement of your wishes.
 Living wills become especially important if you’re unable to communicate your wishes.

-- Although not legally binding, a letter of intent is a written document that serves as a personal roadmap of your wishes and expectations for whoever assumes responsibility for your loved one.
+- Although not legally binding, a letter of intent is a written document that serves as a personal roadmap of your wishes and expectations for whomever assumes responsibility for your loved one.

 Since both wills and letters of intent are living documents, it’s important to update them regularly because your needs, wants, and vision for your loved one’s future may change.